mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-25-Against_degrowth.md

 #### ***One last note***

-I would like to thank Eric and Emil for their in-depth feedback
+I would like to thank Mona, Eric and Emil for their in-depth feedback

-If you want to get informed about new posts you can <a href='http://www.mariushobbhahn.com/subscribe/'>subscribe to my mailing list</a> or <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a>.
+If you want to get informed about new posts you can <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a> or <a href='http://www.mariushobbhahn.com/subscribe/'>subscribe to my mailing list</a>.

 If you have any feedback regarding anything (i.e. layout or opinions) please tell me in a constructive manner via your preferred means of communication.